 Who Should Not Take Beta-Carotene?

-Now, don’t get me wrong; beta-carotene has its merits and can be a fantastic addition to your diet through natural sources.
-It’s like that friend who always has your back during a tough time—just don’t invite them to the party if they might cause a scene.
-Children also fall into the “no thanks” category when it comes to these supplements, as their little bodies are still figuring things out.
+Don't get me wrong; beta-carotene is good for you and can be a great supplement to your diet from natural sources.
+It's like that friend that is always there for you when things go difficult.
+Just don't ask them to the party if they might make a scene.
+Kids also fall into the “no thanks” group for these supplements because their bodies are still learning how to work.

 How Much Beta-Carotene Should I Take Daily?